 Christmas hotel breaks

 Want a relaxing Christmas this year?
-Then choose from a range of hotel packages, for four nights around the Christmas holidays from the 23rd of December.
+Then choose from a range of hotel packages, for four nights around the Christmas holidays beginning on the 23rd of December.
 Your Christmas hotel break can include all meals – as well as Christmas lunch – entertainment, such as movie nights, talented live acts, and even fireworks!
 So, sit back and let someone else look after you and yours this Christmas, in a lovely location within the UK.

 Where are the UK’s best Christmas hotel breaks?

 In the land of The Lake District.
 Step through the doors as the aroma of mulled wine and sweet treats nestle in your nostrils.
-The halls will be decked and you’ll be able to dine on delicious delicacies during your stay.
+The halls will be decked and you’ll be able to dine on delicious delicacies throiughout your stay.
 Stretch your legs and go on a guided walk or scavenger hunt in a picturesque location, before getting cosy beside the roar of an open log fire.